 1. Fineness test on cement:-

-Here we explain how to do fineness test on cement in a laboratory.
+Here we explain how to do a fineness test on cement in a laboratory.
 And some important parameter of fineness test of cement.

 Fineness test of cement is important for various parameters like hydration process and heat of hydration is totally depend on fineness of cement.
 Finer cement produce high heat of hydration and give strength rapidly.